 - How the judge has ruled on similar cases

-Call (972) 460-9300 today to discuss your rights and options with our Richardson criminal defense attorneys.
+Call (972) 460-9300 today to discuss your rights and options with our Plano criminal defense attorneys.

 Flexible Payment Options Available